dmd-program/dmd-100/calendar.md

   - Chapter 1 from Design and Truth by Robert Grudin
 - Listen
   - Podcast: Creative Mornings: Design is Magical
-- Activities
-  - Daily design journal
+- Activities:
-  - Chapter 1 Reading response
+  - Chapter 1 Reading response: (Due by end of week)

 ## Week 2 (Lesson 2)